 MOD RCC/14A1/99#11218

-57 Using the most suitable and economical means, the Secretary-General shall disseminate information, provided by administrations*, of an administrative, operational, tariff or statistical nature concerning international telecommunication routes and services.
-Such information shall be disseminated in accordance with the relevant provisions of the Convention and of this Article, on the basis of decisions taken by the Administrative Council or by competent administrative conferences, and taking account of conclusions or decisions of Plenary Assemblies of the International Consultative Committees.
+57 Using the most suitable and economical means, the Secretary-General shall disseminate information, provided byMember States, of an administrative, operational, tariff or statistical nature concerning international telecommunication routes and services.
+Such information shall be disseminated in accordance with the relevant provisions of the Constitution and Convention and of this Article, on the basis of decisions taken by the Council or by competent conferences, and taking account of conclusions or decisions of competent Assemblies.
+Member States shall transmit such information to the Secretary-General in a timely manner.

 Reasons: To support maintaining Article 8, with the proposed editorial amendments.